patriciarealini/expo/tasking.md

 - [x] Set up browserify with an npm script to build
 - [x] Set up babelify with browserify

-Reached a point in my iteration where it was appropriate to start destructuring my components and using Gulp to concatenate my work for me.
+Reached a point in my iteration where it was appropriate to start de-structuring my components and using Gulp to concatenate my work for me.

 - [x] Make Gulp copy over `ui/index.html` to `tmp/index.html`.
 - [x] Make Hapi point to the Gulp output in temp/ instead of `ui/index.html`.